Employees are more than willing to learn, but young professionals need support

-In the study published by Lepaya last week, we found that as many as 66% of European workers suffer from unhealthy levels of stress at work.
+In the study on work-stress published by Lepaya last, we found that as many as 66% of European workers suffer from unhealthy levels of stress at work.

 The research addresses a certain ‘work stress epidemic’.
 These numbers really don’t lie and employees as well as employers have to make a change if they want to see positive numbers in this regard.